 - A United States citizen,

-- An Army civilian employee, or
+- A Navy civilian employee,

 And you feel you have been discriminated against because of:

 - Age (over 40)